hapijs/hapi/API.md

         - `err` - internal error condition, which is returned back via the [`server.start()`](#serverstartcallback) callback.

+The `after` method is identical to setting a server extension point on `'onPreStart'`.

 ```js
 exports.register = function (server, options, next) {